TomasBoda/agent-lang/thesis.md

 ```

 #### 2.5.3 Logical Expressions
-Logical expressions are exressions operating on booleans and always return a boolean value as the result.
-They are special types of binary expressions which use operators `and` and `or` with boolean operands on both sides.
+Logical expressions are expressions operating on boolean literals and always return a boolean value as the result.
+They are special types of binary expressions which use the operators `and` and `or` with boolean operands on both sides.
 ```
 agent data_instace 1 {
     const value_one = true and false;